andreas50/uts/README.md

 Even when a time series is equally spaced, it is often conceptually preferable to define operations using a temporal duration, such as a "moving average over the past year", instead of using a number of observations.
 Should the frequency of the time series change at a later date, the code for the analysis would not need updating.
 Similarly, this way the same analysis can be carried out on several time series with different frequencies, without having to keep track of the individual observation frequencies.

-I therefore decided to design a new time series packages, which is partially based on my [research](http://www.eckner.com/research.html) on this topic.
+I therefore decided to design a new time series package, partially based on my [research](http://www.eckner.com/research.html) on this topic.

 ##### Advantages